StateSmith/tutorial-4/lesson-2/README.md

 ![](docs/usage-tips.png)

 ### 📢 Important!
+Avoid Common Mistake
-The [tips link](https://github.com/StateSmith/StateSmith/wiki/draw.io:-tips) above has an important tip about avoiding a common mistake when using draw.io.
+The tips link above has an important note about [avoiding the common "Non-related nodes overlap" mistake](https://github.com/StateSmith/StateSmith/wiki/Troubleshooting#non-related-nodes-overlap) when using draw.io.

-Make sure to read it.
+This is probably the most common issue new users bump into when using draw.io to create state machines.
+Easy to avoid once you know about it.

 <br>